ArasLabs/Workflow-Email-Report/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-You are now ready to login to Aras and try out Automatic Workflow Assignments.
+You are now ready to login to Aras and configure your workflows with the new email notification.

 ## Usage